 Best for: Lake lovers, retirees, music history enthusiasts

 Hendersonville offers lakefront living on Old Hickory Lake with a rich musical heritage.
-The area features waterfront homes, condos, and suburban neighborhoods with lake access.
+The area features waterfront homes, condos, and suburban neighborhoods with lake access and was formerly home to many country music stars.

 Best for: College town atmosphere, affordable living